 Each room is supplied with a bed, desk, desk drawers, chair, and nightstand.
 Additional room furnishings may be supplied depending on the type of room you are renting.
 Residents are free to rearrange furniture and add their own small furnishings so long as they are not wall-mounted.
 However, furniture should not obstruct smoke detectors, vents, or exits.
 Window coverings and screens may not be removed nor may residents alter windows with window film or tinting of any kind.
 You may not paint the rooms.

 In addition to bedrooms, each apartment or house contains a living room, dining area and kitchen.
 The living area is furnished with a couch, chair, coffee table, and television.
 The dining area contains a table and chairs.
-The kitchen is supplied with dishes, utensils, pots, and other kitchen supplies.
 Each of the houses contains a washer/dryer and the apartments share a washer/dryer.
 Additional appliances and furnishings may be supplied depending on the unit you are renting.

 Due to limited storage space, you may not bring your own beds or large furniture to substitute for City of Hope furniture.